 Very close to tailor sitting apart from that you don’t cross your legs, but rather make a ring with your feet touching to complete the ring/circle.
 This sitting position is a more stable pose than the tailor sitting.

 How To Perform These Sitting Positions?

 Well, these two methods are not much different from each other.
 One involves you crossing your legs and the other one does not.
 Do whichever feels most comfortable for you.

 To Tailor Sit with the legs crossed, first, sit on a pillow or floor with the knees bent away from you and the ankles crossed.
 Lean a little bit forward ever relax and so slightly.
 Keep the back straight all the time.
 That is it!
 You just need to sit that way for a few minutes as a minimum every day.

-Doing Ring Sitting without crossing your legs stretches the muscles even more and will boost the flexibility more than performing Tailor Sitting.
+Doing Ring Sitting without crossing your legs stretches the muscles even more and will boost flexibility more than performing Tailor Sitting.
 Even if you just perform crossed leg Tailor Sitting, it’d be beneficial to utilize this method every once in a while.
 Start by performing Tailor Sitting with the crossing your legs method.
-Uncross your legs and stretch the muscles and pressing the feet together.
+Uncross your legs and stretch the muscles and press the feet together.
 Bend over until the knees touch the floor and hold for as long as is easy.
 If you cannot perform it the first time, do not be anxious.
 It’ll come with practice.
 Only keep trying it each day.

 By toning the muscles with Tailor and Ring Sitting each day throughout the pregnancy, you can make sure that you have simpler labor and evade difficulties down the road.
 Be cautious when doing Tailor or Ring Sitting to evade pushing yourself too far.
 Take the time and go on at a rate that works best for you.
 If you do this workout diligently, you will be happy with the results!